innocenzi/MojangSharp/README.md

 ### Skins

+**Warning** - Please perform your own tests for all skin-related endpoints, this feature has not been tested (but the requests work so it is likely working).

 You can change or reset a skin with MojangSharp.
 To change a skin, you can either call `UploadSkin` endpoint to upload a skin to the Mojang's servers, or call `ChangeSkin` with an URL to the skin you want to change to.

 ```csharp